-Quarterly RGGI auctions have been conducted for eleven years.
+Quarterly RGGI auctions have been conducted for more than twelve years.
 These auctions have run smoothly and an independent market monitor has concluded that these auctions have been efficient and have resulted in competitive outcomes.
-The state has received nearly \$153 million to date in allowance auction revenues for energy efficiency investments and ratepayer rebates.
-Total revenues collected for consumer benefit in the nine RGGI states have totaled over \$3.28 billion to date.
+The state has received over \$170 million to date in allowance auction revenues for energy efficiency investments and ratepayer rebates.
+Total revenues collected for consumer benefit in the ten RGGI states have totaled over \$3.65 billion to date.